Social Customer Service: What It Takes to Win at Customer Care

 Your social media management software should be integrated with your CRM software to allow social interactions to be managed and recorded alongside those from every other channel.

 An example workflow using integrated software could look something like this:

 - The social media management software uses a smart listening tool to pull in all social posts about the brand and determine which ones need a response.

-- A priority post is pushed to the CRM, along with robust context, so that an agent can respond accurately and thoughtfully.
+- A priority post is pushed to the CRM, along with relevant context about the customer and the interaction, so that an agent can respond accurately and thoughtfully.

-- The agent responds to the post within the CRM software (or forwards the post to another department, such as Legal), and the interaction is recorded there and in the social media management software.
+- The agent responds to the post within the CRM software (or forwards the post to another department, such as Legal), and the interaction is tracked the same way as any other type of case.

 - The response is automatically posted to the native social platform, so the customer gets a reply within minutes.

 Leveraging integration between social and CRM also allows for hassle-free escalation to another channel, if needed.
 Although staying in the customer’s original channel of choice is the best practice, there will always be issues that are too sensitive or complex to be resolved within the limitations of social media.
 CRM integration simplifies this process for a better experience for customers and agents alike.